MacSourcePorts/MSPNotes/shockolate.md

 Also the `macsourceports_universal2.sh` script makes two versions, one with hardware rendering and one without.
 Hardware accelleration has some issues on Apple Silicon so there's options for those who want it.
 I list it as two different downloads on MacSourcePorts.com.

 Also this project I've added some logic to in order to find the game data outside of the bundle.
 It probably should be modified further to use the new `MSPUtils` code to unify the process of finding the folder.

+### MSP Fork differences:
+Too many to list.
+The code needed for a couple of things are just grafted in.
+This one might be tricky to migrate because it's both requiring a bunch of stuff as well as using a tag-based release system.